AlphaX2/FotoShareN9/README.md

 Build Information
 =================

-Copy fotoshareGUI.py, fotoshare_service and /qml to fotoshare_deb/opt
+Copy fotoshareGUI.py, fotoshare_service and /qml to fotoshare_deb/opt/FotoShareN9 folder
 than open a terminal

 At the terminal: